adnan-td/TaskLogger/README.md

 # TaskLogger

 TaskLogger is Django (python framework) web-application which allows you to log your daily tasks and access/view them with ease.

+## It is under development